MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 ### Disable SharePoint indexing

 We recommend that you disable Microsoft Office SharePoint® indexing.
 There are no documents that need to be indexed.
 Indexing causes many error log entries and potential performance problems in MIM.
-To disable SharePoint indexing perform the steps below:
+To disable SharePoint indexing, perform these steps:

 1. On the server that hosts the MIM 2016 Portal, click Start.